 Hilux Invincible X: Engine and Driveline

 Elsewhere, it’s business as usual for the Toyota Hilux.
 The same 2.4-litre engine (hooked to either a six-speed manual or six-speed automatic) remains as the sole powerplant option which can develop up to 150hp and 400Nm – which is the least powerful in the pickup sector.

 Toyota was keen to quash rumours that the larger 2.8-litre engine – available in all other Hilux markets outside of Europe – would be coming to the UK.
 We tested the 2.8 (codenamed 1GD) in South Africa and, asides from the obvious extra punch, we found it to be a lot more refined.

-The Toyota Hilux is very productive with a one tonne payload and a 3.5 tonne towing capacity.
+The Toyota Hilux is very productive, however, with a one-tonne payload and a 3.5-tonne towing capacity.
 The changes to the front end aren’t expected to affect the more utilitarian Active and Icon models.
 The upgrade is expected to coincide with a slight increase in pricing.

 Hilux Invincible X: Price and Availability